Puthi-sgr/Banhjok/README.md

 ## Deployment (GitHub Pages)

 The project is configured for deployment to the `Puthi-sgr/Banhjok` GitHub Pages site.
-The Vite base path automatically switches when the `DEPLOY_TARGET=GH_PAGES` flag is provided.
+Vite is always built with the `/Banhjok/` base path so GitHub Pages content resolves correctly.

 ```bash
 # build with the correct base path and publish the dist/ folder to gh-pages